19hours/sg-statutes/Acts/Bankruptcy Act.md

 100\.—(1) Subject to this section, the time at which an individual enters into a transaction at an undervalue or gives an unfair preference shall be a relevant time if the transaction is entered into or the preference given —

+(a) in the case of a transaction at an undervalue —

+(i) where the bankruptcy application on which the individual is adjudged bankrupt is based on a presumption referred to in section 62(d), within the period commencing 5 years before the day on which the relevant bankruptcy application is made and ending on the day of the making of the bankruptcy application on which the individual is adjudged bankrupt; or

-(a) in the case of a transaction at an undervalue, within the period of 5 years ending with the day of the making of the bankruptcy application on which the individual is adjudged bankrupt;
+(ii) in any other case, within the period of 5 years ending on the day of the making of the bankruptcy application on which the individual is adjudged bankrupt;

+[6/2009 wef 18/05/2009]

-(b) in the case of an unfair preference which is not a transaction at an undervalue and is given to a person who is an associate of the individual (otherwise than by reason only of being his employee), within the period of 2 years ending with that day; and
+(b) in the case of an unfair preference which is not a transaction at an undervalue and which is given to a person who is an associate of the individual (otherwise than by reason only of being his employee) —

+(i) where the bankruptcy application on which the individual is adjudged bankrupt is based on a presumption referred to in section 62(d), within the period commencing 2 years before the day on which the relevant bankruptcy application is made and ending on the day of the making of the bankruptcy application on which the individual is adjudged bankrupt; or

+(ii) in any other case, within the period of 2 years ending on the day of the making of the bankruptcy application on which the individual is adjudged bankrupt; or

+[6/2009 wef 18/05/2009]

-(c) in any other case of an unfair preference which is not a transaction at an undervalue, within the period of 6 months ending with that day.
+(c) in any other case of an unfair preference which is not a transaction at an undervalue —

+(i) where the bankruptcy application on which the individual is adjudged bankrupt is based on a presumption referred to in section 62(d), within the period commencing 6 months before the day on which the relevant bankruptcy application is made and ending on the day of the making of the bankruptcy application on which the individual is adjudged bankrupt; or

+(ii) in any other case, within the period of 6 months ending on the day of the making of the bankruptcy application on which the individual is adjudged bankrupt.

+[6/2009 wef 18/05/2009]

 (2) Where an individual enters into a transaction at an undervalue or gives an unfair preference at a time mentioned in subsection (1)(a), (b) or (c), that time is not a relevant time for the purposes of sections 98 and 99 unless the individual —